winycg/CIRKD/README.md

 *denotes that we do not initialize the backbone with ImageNet pre-trained weights.

-To save memory, your may uncomment the Line 96-101 in [loss.py](https://github.com/winycg/CIRKD/blob/main/losses/loss.py), which means we utilize pooling to aggregate local embeddings.
+To save memory, your may uncomment the Line 96-101 in [loss.py](https://github.com/winycg/CIRKD/blob/main/losses/loss.py), which means we utilize pooling to aggregate local embeddings so that the dimension of the similarity matrix could be reduced.

 ## Evaluate pre-trained models on Cityscapes val and test sets